 When you switch to an Instagram Business profile, you can also view the analytics for your Instagram Stories — which is extremely helpful!

 Taking on your Instagram Stories strategy with a better understanding of what’s working (and what isn’t) will help you come up with a fine-tuned strategy, saving you time and effort.

 To see the Insights for your Instagram Stories, head to your profile and select the Insights icon in the top right corner.
 Next, scroll down and tap “Get Started” in the Stories section.

 Now, you’ll have access to impressions, reach, and other metrics related to your Stories:

 Instagram Stories Analytics gives you a clear view of who is sticking around or swiping away, and can ultimately help you optimize your Instagram Stories content strategy.

-This year, take the Instagram algorithm changes as an opportunity to creating deeper connections, produce high-quality content, and optimize your Instagram Stories strategy.
+As Instagram continues to tweak it’s algorithm, use them as an opportunity to create deeper connections, produce high-quality content, and optimize your Instagram Stories strategy.

 Testing out all the latest features within Instagram Stories will not only help you “beat” the Instagram algorithm, but can keep you one step ahead of your competition!